think of it as an impenetrable force field around your loan and mortgage payments

 We also know that insurance can sometimes seem complicated.
 Here are answers to some of the questions many people have about our loan and mortgage protection insurance.

 Why would I need loan or mortgage payment protection insurance?

 Think of it this way… you have a loan and then suddenly something happens and you can’t afford your monthly payments.
-Instead of risking losing your new purchase or leaving your family with this additional debt, our loan and mortgage protection insurance (available through CRI Canada) can help you make your monthly payments until you’re able to do so again on your own.
+Instead of risking losing your new purchase or leaving your family with this additional debt, our loan and mortgage protection insurance (available through Valeyo) can help you make your monthly payments until you’re able to do so again on your own.

 What am I covered for and for how much?

 With loan and mortgage payment protection insurance, life and disability coverage are both available.
 Life protection covers a maximum of $100,000 per loan, or $500,000 for a mortgage, level term, or outstanding balance with a combined total of less than $500,000.
 Disability insurance covers to $1,500 per month for a maximum of 72 months for a loan and up to $3,000 per month for up to 24 months for a mortgage.

 You also have the option to adapt your plan to fit your individual situation.
 You can apply for either life or disability depending on what you need and if you have coverage elsewhere.

 What if I already have insurance through work?

 That’s great!
 Knowing exactly what your other insurance will and will not cover is very important.
 Sometimes it’s a good idea to have credit insurance on top of your insurance from work.
 With most other life and disability insurances, if something were to happen to you, you (or your family) would receive a lump sum from the insurance company to cover all of your expenses.
 In comparison, with credit insurance, your loan and mortgage payments are taken care of if something were to happen.
 This eliminates that additional expense and frees up your work income for other expenses.